 The exact number is not easy to pin down.
 It increases as manufacturers develop novel compositions/pairings and as standardizing organizations recognize them, and decreases as certain thermocouple types fall out of favor and become obsolete.
 Then there are the thermocouples with different names but only slightly different variations of the same pairings.

 But what we can safely say is that there are two basic groups of thermocouples.
 One uses materials like iron, nickel, copper, and chromium – base metals that produce high thermoelectric voltages when paired.
-The other group has more expensive noble metals such as rhodium, platinum, rhenium, and tungsten, which be used at much higher temperatures.
+The other group has more expensive noble metals, such as rhodium, platinum, rhenium, and tungsten, and are used at much higher temperatures.